Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your

 how many things get processed before a Change Over is needed (to reset or change equipment)

-Change Over Batch Size can be identical to, or dramatically different from Pitch Batch Size.
+Change Over Batch Size can be identical to, or dramatically different from Pulse Batch Size (defined above).

-While the pacemaker operation usually determines the Pitch Batch Size for every other process in the value stream, Change Over Batch Size can be (and often is) different for some processes.
+While the pacemaker operation usually determines the Pulse Batch Size for every other process in the value stream, Change Over Batch Size can be (and often is) different for some processes.

 To extend the above examples:

 The doctor works on only one patient at a time — not 4 patients at a time.

-Perhaps a nurse might come in to re-set or change the configuration of the room between each patient visit.
+Perhaps an intern might come in to re-set or change the configuration of the room between each patient visit.

 The 1200 units in each pallet might be made in batches of 12,000 before equipment change-over is needed